Free education: History

 In the Islamic Golden Age a tradition of free madrasa-based education arose.

 Free education has long been identified with "sponsored education"; for example, during the Renaissance, rich dignitaries commonly sponsored the education of young men as patrons.

 Thomas Jefferson proposed "establishing free schools to teach reading, writing, and arithmetic, and from these schools those of intellectual ability, regardless of background or economic status, would receive a college education paid for by the state."

+In the Soviet Union, Vladmir Lenin's government instituted a number of progressive measures which included access to universal education.

+In Sri Lanka, C. W. W. Kannangara introduced universal free education from kindergarten up to undergraduate degree, becoming the first country to implement free education on national scale.

 In the United States, Townsend Harris founded the first free public institution of higher education, the Free Academy of the City of New York (today the City College of New York), in 1847; it aimed to provide free education to the urban poor, immigrants and their children.
 Its graduates went on to receive 10 Nobel Prizes, more than any other public university.
 During the late 19th century, the United States government introduced compulsory education as free or universal education, which extended across the country by the 1920s.

-In 1944 U.S. President Franklin Delano Roosevelt signed the Serviceman's Readjustment Act, also known as the GI Bill of Rights, into law.
+It is the oldest of CUNY's 25 institutions of higher learning [5] and is considered its flagship.
+Other primacies at City College that helped shape the culture of American higher education include the first student government in the nation (Academic Senate, 1867);[9] the first national fraternity to accept members without regard to religion, race, color or creed (Delta Sigma Phi, 1899);[10] the first degree-granting evening program (School of Education, 1907).
+City College of New York.
+In 1944, U.S. President Franklin Delano Roosevelt signed the Serviceman's Readjustment Act, also known as the GI Bill of Rights, into law.
 The GI Bill allowed World War II veterans to attend universities at no cost to them.

 A report regarding free higher education was prepared by President Truman in 1947, however, no action was taken, according to what was written in the report.
 Therefore, it never became a reality.
 One possible reason could be the ongoing Cold War at that time, which made President Truman shift his focus from the report to the war-defense spending.

 Governments typically fund compulsory education through taxes.
 Aggravated truancy can be prosecuted.
 Homeschooling, private or parochial schooling usually offer legal alternatives.

 With the start of many free internet-based learning institutions such as edX (founded in 2012) and MITx (announced in 2011), anyone in the world with Internet access can take free education-courses.
 In many countries, the policy for the merit system has not yet caught up with these recent advances in education technology.